gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 SUMMARY: AddressSanitizer: alloc-dealloc-mismatch /home/runner/work/llvm-project/llvm-project/final/llvm-project/compiler-rt/lib/asan/asan_malloc_linux.cpp:52:3 in free
 ```

 However, it is only detected with sanitizers on and if a test (or fuzzing) triggers this case.
+Or by Miri if a Rust test covers this function.

 ---